The Seljuk Han of Anatolia

 the early 9th century.

-The earliest known Islamic hans, dating from the 10th century, was in the western frontier area of the Maghreb (Mounastir, Susa, Tafertast and Tit), and were known as ribats (fortresses).
-They also served the function of bases for military maneuvers and as garrisons for troops.
+The earliest known Islamic hans, dating from the 10th century, were located in the western frontier area of the Maghreb at Mounastir, Susa, Tafertast and Tit.
+These were known as ribats (fortresses).
+These forts served as of bases for military maneuvers and for the garrison of troops.
 Ribats were built all over the Islamic world, from Spain to Central Asia.

-Ribat-style caravansarais first appear in Central Asia in the Karakhanid (932-1212), Ghaznevid (963-1183) and Great Iranian Seljuk empires (1040-1157), and originated from the ribat building form.
-The Iranian and Central Asian (Turkmenistan and Uzbekistan) hans of the 11-12th centuries are the earliest large body of han constructions.
-There are some 20 known, of varying size, and of excellent construction quality.
+Ribat-style caravansarais first appear in Central Asia in the Karakhanid (932-1212), Ghaznevid (963-1183) and Great Seljuk Periods (1040-1157).
+These caravansarais originated from the ribat building form.
+The Great Seljuk Period Iranian and Central Asian (Turkmenistan and Uzbekistan) hans of the 11-12th centuries are the earliest large body of han constructions.
+There are some 20 known, of varying size, and all are of excellent construction quality.

 The building of hans was an important contribution of the Ghaznevids to Turkish architecture.
 The Ribat-i Mahi near Meshed on the road to Sarakhs was built by Sultan Mahmud in 1019, in memory of Firdawsi, the author of the Shahname.
 It included an 4-iwan courtyard with a domed area behind it.

-Ribat-style caravansarais were also built under the Great Seljuks along the main trade routes.
+Ribat-style caravansarais were also built by the Great Seljuks along the main trade routes.
 Like the ribats of the Karakhanids and the Ghaznevids, they were built with 4-iwan courtyards, and included special small chambers arranged around the courtyard.
-The imposing Ribat-i Sharaf (1114) on the road from Meshed to Sarakhs is especially elaborate, with a double courtyard and impressive stucco decorations.
+The imposing Ribat-i Sharaf (1114) on the road from Meshed to Sarakhs is especially elaborate, with a double courtyard and impressive stucco decoration.

 There were also huge numbers of ribats in

-Transoxiana at this time, due to the unstable, hostile frontier aspect of this
+Transoxiana at this time, due to the unstable aspect of this frontier area,

-and commercial as well as its original military vocation, and thus developed
+and commercial purposes in addition to its original military vocation, and later